 1. Filter for a Specific Type of Metric You Want

-And if we add a summary row to this table, we can add the you can see that the numbers match.
-So this is the number of total events that these Google Analytics accounts had in the timeframe of this report.
+Next, let’s add the Total Events field as our Metric.
+If we add a summary row to this table, we will see that the numbers match between our scorecard and the table.
+So this is the total number of events recorded in this Google Analytics account at the time of this report.

-But how can we get the total number of events with event action product click?
+But how can we get the number of total product click events?

 2. Blend Your Data Sources